MontgomeryLab/tinyRNA/doc/Configuration.md

 See [tiny-count's documentation](tiny-count.md#feature-selection) for an explanation of each column.

 ## Plot Stylesheet Details
 Matplotlib uses key-value "rc parameters" to allow for customization of its properties and styles, and one way these parameters can be specified is with a [matplotlibrc file](https://matplotlib.org/3.4.3/tutorials/introductory/customizing.html#a-sample-matplotlibrc-file), which we simply refer to as the Plot Stylesheet.
-You can obtain a copy of the default stylesheet used by tiny-plot with the command `tiny get-template`.
+You can obtain a copy of the default stylesheet used by tiny-plot with the command `tiny get-templates`.
 Please keep in mind that tiny-plot overrides these defaults for a few specific elements of certain plots.
 Feel free to reach out if there is a plot style you wish to override but find you are unable to.